mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The modern Ushba Sindi people are the inheritors of this conservationist approach.
-There are strict Vilani-style laws in place that protect the world’s artificial habitats and severely limit the use of land for agricultural purposes.
-There is essentially just enough farmland to support the planet’s 400 million sophonts with the remainder reserved for the animals.
+There are strict Vilani-style laws in place that protect the world's artificial habitats and severely limit the use of land for agricultural purposes.
+There is essentially just enough farmland to support the planet's 400 million sophonts with the remainder reserved for the animals.
 Where possible, these disparate groups of animals have been united into shared habitats,